simdjson/simdjson/doc/basics_doxygen.md

 Minifying JSON strings without parsing
 ----------------------

 In some cases, you may have valid JSON strings that you do not wish to parse but that you wish to minify.
 That is, you wish to remove all unnecessary spaces.
-We have a fast function for this purpose (`minify`).
+We have a fast function for this purpose (`simdjson::minify(const char * input, size_t length, const char * output, size_t& new_length)`).
 This function does not validate your content, and it does not parse it.
-Instead, it assumes that your string is valid UTF-8.
-It is much faster than parsing the string and re-serializing it in minified form.
+It is much faster than parsing the string and re-serializing it in minified form (`simdjson::minify(parser.parse())`).
 Usage is relatively simple.
 You must pass an input pointer with a length parameter, as well as an output pointer and an output length parameter (by reference).
 The output length parameter is not read, but written to.
 The output pointer should point to a valid memory region that is slightly overallocated (by `simdjson::SIMDJSON_PADDING`) compared to the original string length.
 The input pointer and input length are read, but not written to.

 ```
   // Starts with a valid JSON document as a string.